Department of Agricultural Sciences

 Grade Mode: Standard Letter

-Management of soils as pertaining to their place in the environment.
-Special emphasis will be given to the role of soil in conventional agricultural systems, natural resource systems, waste management systems, and reclaimed and artificial soil systems.
+This course provides students with knowledge of soil regeneration, fertility relationships, the principles of soil health and the management of soils in the environment.
+Special emphasis is given to the role of soil in regenerative agricultural systems, ecological cycles, nutrient cycles, and natural resource systems.
 (WI) Prerequisite: AG 3426 with a grade of "D" or better.

 4 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Lab Required|Writing Intensive